alexbarten/devguides/how_to_setup_a_python_project.md

 To see all your active keyboard shortcuts, press *control k* + *control s*.
 By the way, the *control k* shortcut gives you access to a lot of combinations.
 When you press it, a message will pop up in the VSCode status bar.

 A new tab is opened which lists all commands available in VSCode.
-These commands can be entered manually in the Show All Commands dialogue (the quick command line) that you enter by pressing *control shift p*.
+These commands can be entered manually in the Command Palette (= Show All Commands dialogue) that you enter by pressing *control shift p*.
 You can filter through the list when you start typing in the search line.

 Now you can study which key bindings (= shortcuts) have been assigned to which commands, and you can easily add new ones.
 Take your time to go through this list every time you wonder if a shortcut (or command) exists.
 There is no better way to learn to master the VSCode UI.